 Cloud backup or local backups?

-- Sync.com - A secure cloud backup service.
-It has strong end-to-end encryption, 2 factor Authentication, 100% Online storage option.
+- Sync.com - Our recommended cloud backup service.
+Offers strong end-to-end encryption, 2 factor authentication, and a 100% online storage option.

-- Tresorit - A popular cloud backup service.
-It has a zero-knowledge client, 2 factor authentication, and Cross-platform support.
+- Tresorit - A very popular cloud backup service.
+It has a zero-knowledge client, 2 factor authentication, and cross-platform support.

 Check out our best cloud backup page for more information about any of the services above.